chiefonboarding/ChiefOnboarding/README.md

 docker-compose run web python3 manage.py loaddata welcome_message.json
 ```

 That's it to get the base running!
+The SSL certificate needs to be renewed every so often, it's generally a good idea to set up a cron job for `ssl_renew.sh` to automate that.

 Up next, you might want to configure a few things, like AWS, Google, Slack, and Twilio.
 If you don't, then feel free to skip this section.
 I want to emphasise here that ChiefOnboarding does not ping home.
 Unless you set up error tracking through, there are no analytics, tracking, or data mining things in place.
 You can check this by yourself through the source code.